Myki Q+A: Straight answers to your questions

 If your expired Myki is registered, the replacement card will also be automatically registered.
 However, if you have auto top up linked to your expired Myki, you will have arrange auto top up again for your new card.

 Does Myki Money always give me the best fare?

 Provided everything works correctly, it does give you the best daily fare, by charging you the cheapest possible fare for each trip, and upgrading it automatically, for instance from a 2-hour Zone 1, to a Daily Zone 1+2 — whatever is cheapest for your day’s travel.

-But if you use it every day, the system does not upgrade you to a 7-day Pass or a 30-day Pass etc. if that is cheaper.
-Myki Pass must be pre-loaded to attract the cheaper periodical fare.
+But if you use it every day, the system does not automatically upgrade you to a cheaper 7-day Pass or a 30-day Pass etc. Myki Pass must be pre-loaded to attract the cheaper periodical fare.

 I heard you have to pay extra if the train is late.

 No, not on trains, but you may be affected if you want to make use of the 2-hour fare and you catch trams and buses.

 Under Myki, your ticket is valid as long as you start your trip (that is, touch on at the station, or as you board the tram or bus) before the 2-hour travel time expires.